ra559/cis106/labs/lab0.md

   * select the option that converts to HTML

 ## Submission
-In blackboard, submit the markdown file and the PDF file.
-Both files are required, if you are missing any of the 2 I will give you 50 points since that is half the work.
-THE HTML FILE IS NOT NEEDED.
+In blackboard, submit the PDF file.

 **Late submissions will lose 40 points!**